 First and foremost, we should filter out those who are addressing issues beyond their intellectual training and competence.
 In philosophy, this phenomenon has a name: epistemic trespassing.
 It occurs when commentators holding real expertise in one field intrude into another, passing judgment where they lack crucial competence.
 Roaming into a field without expert-level insight, trespassers easily slip up.

 We have witnessed a cavalcade of epistemic trespassing on pandemic topics.
-In mid-March, a prominent American legal scholar argued that official estimates for COVID-19 deaths in the United States were radically overinflated.
+In mid-March a prominent American legal scholar argued that official estimates for COVID-19 deaths in the U.S. were radically overinflated.
 His theoretical model indicated that “about 500” Americans would die.
 The head of the Israel Space Agency, a military scientist, produced a statistical model predicting that the virus would peak after 40 days and fall to nearly zero by 70, no matter what containment measures are used.
-Well beyond that 70-day limit in the United States, zero is nowhere in sight.
+Well beyond that 70-day limit in the U.S., zero is nowhere in sight.

-Then there’s medical treatment.
-An unlicensed dermatologist from Portland, Oregon, promoted “medical ‘chicken pox’ parties” where people would voluntarily infect themselves with coronavirus.
+Then there is medical treatment.
+An unlicensed dermatologist from Portland, Ore., promoted “medical ‘chicken pox’ parties” where people would voluntarily infect themselves with coronavirus.
 In Iran, some religious leaders have instructed people to use medicinal herbs, oils and fruit juices to guard against the virus.

 This sort of trespassing is nothing new.
 John Barry’s The Great Influenza, a book about the horrors of the 1918 pandemic, describes people stocking up on fraudulent elixirs and hanging garlic around their necks.
 Newspapers ran advertisements that were hard to distinguish from real articles.
 A shoe store advertised, “One way to keep the flu away is to keep your feet dry.”

 Why do people trespass, despite the risks to others and to their own reputations?
-We presume (appealing to Hanlon’s Razor) that most have honorable motives.
+We presume (appealing to Hanlon’s razor: “Never attribute to malice that which can be adequately explained by stupidity”) that most have honorable motives.
 But good judgment requires more than just good intentions.